Broadband Bundles

 What’s a broadband bundle?

-A broadband bundle is when your broadband provider also offers another service as part of the same package, like TV channels or a mobile phone contract.
+A broadband bundle includes another service as part of your broadband package, like TV channels or a mobile phone contract.
 By bundling your broadband, phone and TV package together, you’ll only have one supplier to deal with.
-And it might work out cheaper too.
+And it could save you money, too.

 The benefits of broadband bundles